 Workshops have been held using the Iguatlanesti model, which focuses not only on women’s rights and land rights, but also on personal development, physical development, spiritual development, cultural history and self-esteem.

-- Through workshops, site visits, legal aid, training, and policy advocacy, RENAMITT has reached over 600 people — among them community promoters, traditional authorities and local justice officials — to advocate for Indigenous women’s land rights.
+- Through workshops, site visits, legal aid, training, and policy advocacy, RENAMITT has reached over 600 people, including 280 indigenous women — among them community promoters, traditional authorities and local justice officials — to advocate for Indigenous women’s land rights.
+Of the women RENAMITT has reached four have become community leaders.

 - A municipal women’s institute was created in an Ayuujk municipality in Oaxaca in order to better respond to local women’s needs.